tox-dev/tox/docs/user_guide.rst

 environment settings hosted under ``testenv:<env_name>``.
 Under the core section we define that this project has two run environments named ``format`` and ``py310`` respectively (we use the ``envlist`` configuration key to do so).

-Then we define separately what should the formatting environment (``testenv:format`` section) and the test environment (``testenv:py310`` section).
+Then we define separately the formatting environment (``testenv:format`` section) and the test environment (``testenv:py310`` section).
 For example to format the project we:

 - add a description (visible when you type ``tox list`` into the command line),